ghc/ghc/docs/users_guide/debugging.rst

     :shortdesc: Don't generate bindings for Typeable methods
     :type: dynamic

-    This avoid generating Typeable-related bindings for modules and types.
+    This avoids generating Typeable-related bindings for modules and types.
 This is useful when debugging because it gives smaller modules and dumps, but the compiler will panic if you try to use Typeable instances of things that you built with this flag.